nautilus-cyberneering/.github/hiring/hiring_process.md

-# Hiring Process - Organic Growth through contributors
+# Hiring Process - Organic Growth through contributors :sun_with_face: :seedling: :tulip: :sunflower:

 At **Nautilus** we do many things differently.
 One of them is how we grow our team and how we define our team.

+## Our concept of Team :raising_hand: :ok_woman: :woman:

-As for our concept of team, it is made up of people who share one common interest: they choose to work on our projects to add value to the community because they believe in them and love to contribute to them.
+It is made up of people who share one common interest: they choose to work on our projects to add value to the community because they believe in them and love to contribute to them.

 Given this, we consider part of our team, our companies’ employees, in addition to all our external paid and unpaid contributors.